 Magical, mysterious, and mischievous, fairies never fail to enchant us.
 But what are they really?
 Most people consider fairies the products of human imagination—cartoon characters in animated movies or charming creatures in stories we read to children at bedtime—and unless you’re under the age of six, you probably don’t believe they exist.
 Or, if you’re into fantasy games, you might think of fairies as personae you can assume in order to engage in mock battles with other pseudo-fairies.
 But if you delve a little deeper, you’ll discover that all sorts of fanciful folk have populated the fairy world for thousands of years—and they’re as diverse as the animal species who inhabit our planet.

 The word philosophy means “love of wisdom.”
 Indeed, it is a love of wisdom that guides philosophers to explore the fundamental questions about who we are and why we’re here.
 On the surface, philosophy is a social science.
 Philosophy touches on every subject you could possibly think of.
 It’s not just a bunch of old Greek guys asking each other questions over and over again (though it has its fair share of that as well).

-In our modern times, spirituality and eroticism seem to be two separate concepts that are mutually exclusive.
-In this article I will focus on ancient Greece and their view on the topic of spirituality and eroticism.
+In modern times, spirituality and eroticism seem to be two separate and mutually exclusive concepts.
+In this article I will focus on ancient Greece and their view of spirituality and eroticism.

 One of the questions that has faced and continues to face some of the philosophers of the world is ‘What is reality?’
 Plato addresses this question in his doctrine, the Theory of Forms.
 In an attempt to answer this question, he explains what the Forms are and how they affect the way the world is observed.